rtmigo/vien_py/README.md

 -----

-Switching between environments in Python should be simple.
+Switching between virtual environments in Python should be simple.
 A short command that I would type even half asleep.

 Something like